February 28 2023 (Update)

-I attended one of the U.S. Service Academies after graduation from high school and served 4 years on active duty before entering medical school in my home state.
-After med school graduation, it was back to the military for a 5 year residency in a competitive surgical field.
+I attended the U.S. Military Academy at West Point after graduation from high school and served 4 years on active duty as an Infantry Officer before entering medical school in my home state.
+After med school graduation, it was back to the military for a 5 year residency in Orthopedic Surgery.
 Halfway through my PGY-3 year is when the real trouble started.
-I was on a rotation at an outside civilian institution when I started to notice that people were not treating me fairly.
+I was on a rotation at an outside civilian institution (Texas Scottish Rite) when I started to notice that people were not treating me fairly.
 I grew suspicious and started recording conversations here and there.
 The most valuable recording was captured after I asked the head attending how I performed during my month on his service.
 He gave a very thorough assessment of my month with him, and told me that I did well and that I should keep up the good work.
 I shared his opinion of my performance, but I had recorded him because I suspected that I would be betrayed in the very near future.
+If you have ever been an under-represented minority in an all white, elite professional environment in the deep south (Dallas, TX) then you understand my paranoia.
 Two weeks after leaving his service, I was sent back to my home hospital early with a failing grade.
 Upon my return, I was shown the evaluation from the attending that I recorded.
 He said that I was one of the worst residents he had ever worked with.
 Many would think that should be the end of the story.
 After all, I recorded him telling me that everything was fine, yet he wrote an evaluation describing me as a miserable failure.
-My program director brushed it aside, forced me to get a mental health evaluation and an IQ test (the test results put me in MENSA and put me in the top 10% of physician IQs) and then I was placed on probation.
+My program director brushed it aside, forced me to get a mental health evaluation and an IQ test.
+I submitted the test results to MENSA and was accepted, according to this information, my result placed me in the top 10% of physician IQs.
+After the psych eval and IQ test, I was placed on probation.
 During the probation they evaluated the way that I did everything.
 Every surgery, every morning report presentation, and every academic presentation was evaluated on a scale of 1 to 4.
 At the end of the 90 days, I had scored an average of 3 out of 4 across the board.
 The staff attendings voted, and unanimously determined that the probation was a failure.
 They recommended immediate termination.

 I knew there was virtually no way out once the termination was on the table.
-But, after some digging around, I realized that the psychiatrist who had evaluated me documented that there were some significant problems going on (I was addicted to amphetamine and had experienced personality changes) and yet, he never told me this, and did nothing to treat me for these issues.
+A black physician had taken me aside and gave me hours of his time comforting me and advising me during that time period.
+One thing that he said stood out above all else.
+If the surgeons in your department submit their unanimous, professional opinion that you should not be a surgeon, there is no court, no GMEC, no commander who will override them.
+After some digging around, I realized that the psychiatrist who had evaluated me documented that there were some significant problems going on (I was addicted to amphetamine and had experienced personality changes) and yet, he never told me this, and did nothing to treat me for these issues.
 To this day, I suspect that he did this intentionally.
 When I realized what happened, I looked through the regulations and discovered that a major mismanagement had occurred.
-I raised this issue in my hearing, and it was enough to override the termination attempt.
+I raised this issue in my hearing, and it was enough to override the termination attempt despite the unanimous, professional opinion of the surgeons in my department.
 I went on a medical leave of absence for 4 months before returning to residency.
 Three Years later, I went back to this psychiatrist and confronted him on his biased approach to evaluating me.
 He 100% accepted the residency director's allegation that my accusations were baseless and that I was psychiatrically unstable.
-It was at this time that he admitted, that his original plan was to diagnose me with bipolar disorder so that I would be medically disqualified from military service, and then removed from residency.
+It was at this time that he admitted, that his original plan was to diagnose me with bipolar disorder so that I would be medically disqualified from military service, and then be forcibly removed from residency.
 He was doing this at the request of the residency director and the hospital's GME director.
 He abandoned this plan only after hearing that I had met with the hospital's commander, filed an equal opportunity complaint, and an inspector general complaint all in the same day because of the forced psychiatric evaluation.
 I asked him what he expected me to do after being dealt a blow like that, and he didn't really seem that concerned or consider his actions unethical (even though he changed his mind when the situation became high visibility).

 I was placed on a re-integration plan that was supposed to span three months.
 But three weeks after my return, the program director decided that I just wasn’t performing well enough and told me that I should resign before I was terminated.
 I refused and took my case to a second hearing.
 I presented every piece of evidence that I had, but I lost.
 I appealed to the Hospital’s Commanding General and lost again.
 In the process of my appeal, I submitted an equal opportunity complaint and initiated a congressional inquiry alleging racial discrimination.
-This was due to the difference in the way white residents with mental health issues in the same program were treated, compared to my own treatment.
+This was due to the difference in the way white residents with mental health issues in the same program were treated, compared to my own treatment as the only African-American in the department for almost 15 years.
 The EO investigator found no evidence of racism (of course).
 In the modern era, it will be rare that racial discrimination is proven based on the burden of proof for these accusations and the subversive manner in which it occurs.
 The military does not seem to adopt the model established by Green v.
 McDonnell Douglass.
 Regardless, the investigator determined that I was still treated unfairly, and recommended that I be re-instated as a PGY-3 resident at a different hospital.

 The investigator’s recommendations constituted a major victory, but I am still fighting.
 Even with the investigator’s recommendation, there are many officers in the system who are trying to oppose my return to training.
 In the meantime, I’m working as a General Medical Officer and awaiting my next assignment.